 The IABC provides twice yearly monetary grant requests in support of team related sports needs.
 This year's Spring Grant requests will be due Monday, May 14th.

-Once submitted, the committee will review all requests and respond by Monday, May 14th to inform you of your time slot to join us and present your request to the IABC Grants committee on Wed, May 16th between 7pm-8:30pm either in the Library or ASB room.
+Once submitted, the committee will review all requests and respond by Tuesday, May 15th to inform you of your time slot to join us and present your request to the IABC Grants committee on Thurs, May 17th between 7pm-8:30pm either in the ASB room.

 Please find the grant application documents posted here in both Word and PDF versions (you only need one).
 You can email your submission to myself, Andrea Iacolucci and Sue Hauck or hand in a printed version to the IABC mailbox in the school office.
 If you do hand in paper copy to the office, please email us that you have done so, and we can look for it.

 If you have any questions, please don't hesitate to reach out to